Florida House OKs budget that punishes mask mandate schools

-TALLAHASSEE, Fla.
-(AP) — School districts that ignored Republican Gov. Ron DeSantis’ order banning mask mandates will face a $200 million penalty under a budget bill passed Wednesday by the Florida House.
+TALLAHASSEE, Fla. — School districts that ignored Republican Gov. Ron DeSantis’ order banning mask mandates will face a $200 million penalty under a budget bill passed Wednesday by the Florida House.
 The funding stripped from those districts would be spread among the state’s other districts.

 Republican Rep. Randy Fine angrily defended the proposal to punish the 12 districts, saying they broke the law.